turingschool/curriculum/source/academy/workshops/ideabox/www.markdown

 end
 ```

-Unskip the capybara test.

-It should be passing.
+This gets the rest of the Capybara test to green.

 Commit your changes.

-### Liking!
+### Liking and Ranking Ideas

+Our domain model allows us to like ideas, but the web interface doesn't expose
+this yet.

-Add a new capybara test that clicks `+1` a number of times on different ideas and then verifies that the ideas are sorted in the expected order.
+Add a new Capybara test that clicks `+1` a number of times on different ideas and then verifies that the ideas are sorted in the expected order.

-You will need to drop down to the `app_test.rb` to test drive the `like` endpoint in the sinatra application.

-Here's the test I wrote:
+Here's the Capybara test I wrote in Minitest:

 ```ruby
 def test_ranking_ideas